The distribution of intersections in $\mathrm{SL}(3, \mathbb{Z}) \backslash \mathrm{SL}(3, \mathbb{R})$ and lattices related to roots of cubic congruences: Proof of theorem

 We fix generators (eg, we may pick the reduced basis) of this lattice, $\ell(\varepsilon_1)$ and $\ell(\varepsilon_2)$, say, and we define $\mcD$ by

 Let $\tilde \mcD$ be the intersection of $\mcD$ with the surface of $x \in \RR^3_{> 0}$ with $x_1x_2x_3 = 1$.
-In what follows, we need the following geometric observation about $\mcD$. \begin{lemma} Any plane through the origin that intersects $\tilde\mcD$ does so transversely. \end{lemma}
+In what follows, we need the following geometric observation about $\tilde\mcD$. \begin{lemma} Any plane through the origin that intersects $\tilde\mcD$ does so transversely in a curve of bounded length. \end{lemma}